 Array variables are groups of variable values that are indexed.
 They can be accessed by supplying the desired index value (position in the array).
-An array variable is declared in much the same way as any other variable, except that the
+An array variable is declared in much the same way as any other variable, except that the size of the group, also known as the dimension of the array, must be specified.
+Example:

 '''

-REAL #XPositions [5]
+REAL #XPositions {5}

 '''